-As there is potential for two additional projects to take place within the study area within a similar timeframe to the flexible flowline replacement works, the potential impacts of all projects need to be considered in combination.
+As there is potential for additional projects to take place within the defined offshore study area off the west coast of Ireland within a similar timeframe to the flexible flowline replacement works, the potential impacts of all projects need to be considered in combination.
 All projects will have an underwater noise impact through the use of equipment for geophysical and visual surveys and positioning, in addition to that from vessels.
 In addition, there will be a disturbance impact from the physical presence of vessels and associated equipment being present in the study area.
+It is appreciated that the likelihood for the projects to occur over the same time periods is very unlikely as the durations of the individual projects are short and the exact timings of other works is defined only within a range of dates.